ACED-IDP/aced-idp.github.io/docs/workflows/quick-start-guide.md

 | Specimen.ndjson        | Sample information     |

-- `meta init` focuses on creating metadata pertaining to the files you add.
-For your particular use case, you may also want to supply your own FHIR data, see [adding metadata](metadata.md)
+- `meta init` focuses on creating metadata specific to the files you added.
+For your particular use case, you may also want to supply your own FHIR data, see [adding FHIR metadata](metadata.md)

 ### Check that the metadata is valid